carloocchiena/carloocchiena/README.md

 :snake: I took a methodical approach to programming with Python in 2017.
 Since then, I've been working with it and studying it more or less intensively.

 :comet: I like to experiment and try new things.
-I have studied and experimented with Solidity, C#, C++, Java, JavaScript, and even Assembly.
+I have studied and played with Solidity, C#, C++, Java, JavaScript, and Assembly.

 :floppy_disk: I'm available for:
 - collaborations